pdurbin/blog.greptilian.com/content/posts/2020-02-07-advancing-science-with-dataverse.md

 As [planned][], on Sunday I gave a [talk][] at FOSDEM called "Advancing science with Dataverse: Publication, discovery, citation, and exploration of research data."

 I was [eager][] to introduce a bunch of open source hackers like myself to the related concepts of open science and open access.
-Afterward, I was told that I did I good job of connecting these worlds.
+Afterward, [Adina Wagner][] told me I did a good job of connecting these worlds.
 Phew.

 I'm also happy, of course, to get the word out about Dataverse.